Kwatha

-Kwatha (ꯀ꯭ꯋꯥꯊꯥ) is a village in Tengnoupal district of Manipur, India.
+Kwatha, also known as Kwatha Khunjao and Kwatha Meetei, is a village in Tengnoupal district of Manipur, India.
 Kwatha is notable for being the only Meitei-majority settlement in the hill regions of Manipur, as Meitei people predominantly live in the Imphal valley.
 It is situated approximately 16 to 18 kilometers from Moreh, a town on the Indo-Myanmar border.

 Etymology

 The name “Kwatha” (ꯀ꯭ꯋꯥꯊꯥ) is derived from the Meitei language word Kwa (ꯀ꯭ꯋꯥ), meaning “betel nut.”
 The early settlers are believed to have engaged in betel nut cultivation, which influenced the naming of the village.

 Historical background

 The village is believed to date back to the reign of King Senbi Kiyamba (ꯁꯦꯟꯕꯤ ꯀꯤꯌꯥꯝꯕ, 1467–1508), during which it functioned as a strategic meeting point between the Meitei kingdom and the rulers of Burma (present-day Myanmar).
 According to tradition, a symbolic exchange of a flowering plant between the two kings is said to have led to the initial settlement of Meitei people in the area, forming the basis of the current village population.